Skip to main content

 Body Dysmorphic Disorder (BDD)

-Body dysmorphic disorder (BDD) is a mental illness characterized by a persistent preoccupation with at least one perceived defect or flaw in a person’s physical appearance, which may not be observable to others, or appears only slight.
 Preoccupations can focus on any part of the body, but the most common areas are the skin, hair, and nose.
-These concerns are unwanted, usually difficult to resist or control, and on average occur three to eight hours per day.
-A person with BDD experiences significant distress, and the ability to carry out everyday functions is affected.
-BDD affects an estimated 2.4% of American adults.
+These concerns are unwanted.
+They are usually difficult to resist or control, and on average occur three to eight hours per day.
+BDD affects about 2% of adults.

 Examples of repetitive behaviors or mental acts are: